ceridwenreed/IQVIA_technical_exercise/README.md

 There is a threshold age range (40-50 years old) above which the chances of a patient getting cancer is much more likely.
 This is in concurrence with current breast cancer trends.

-Plot for patients with cancer only:
+Plot for patients with cancer only for below 50 years old (0) and above 50 years old (1):

 ![alt text](/images/hist_BMI_age.png)